 Question 7: Why do you use each of the factors above?

 Comments for questions 6 and 7: Look at your answers to questions 6 and 7.
 Is there a relationship between your comfort level and understanding of each factor and how well that factor works for you in selecting stocks that beat the market averages?

 If there’s a ratio, factor or decision making that’s not working for you, why are you still using it?
-Can you get rid of it without impacting important facets of your decision making process?
+Can you get rid of it without impacting essential facets of your decision-making process?

-This is where record keeping really comes in handy.
-Throw out whatever has had a negative impact on your investing and that which is duplicative and/or doesn’t add value.
+This is where record keeping comes in handy.
+Throw out whatever has had a negative impact on your investing and that which is duplicative or doesn’t add value.

 Next, evaluate the components that you rated were your weakest to decide if you need more education in that area.
 The best choice, if it’s available to you, is to partner up with someone that does well in the areas that you don’t.

 In going through this exercise, you have been building your stock selection philosophy and investment principles based upon what’s worked for you.

 You’ve eliminated that which creates confusion and does not improve your results.